100 Florida Trails®

 L31 Canal Path

-From start at the bridge and heading north, the path follows L31E one-half mile and over a bridge to C103-Mowry Trail where the Greenway turns west to Homestead.
+From start at the bridge and heading north, the path follows L31E one-half mile and over a bridge to the C103-Mowry Trail where the Greenway turns west to Homestead.
 To the east, a path runs along another canal to the Bay.
 Construction was underway on this visit and the path was closed.
 However, we were able to go around the construction and ride to the Bay.
 This area is popular with fishermen, unfortunately a lot of trash was strewn around.

 Note: Intersecting canal levees in this area offer more biking.
 Continue north 7 miles along L31E to Coconut Palm Drive to connect to the paved Biscayne and Black Creek Trails.